Wessex Centre for History and Archaeology

 Research students are supervised to MPhil/PhD degrees across the whole thematic range of regional history and archaeology, from the earliest times to the present days.
 Applications from prospective students are welcome; for more information, contact the Convenor, Dr Ryan Lavelle.

 The WCHA organises an annual series of research seminars and a spring symposium.
-WCHA events are open to anyone interested in current Wessex-related historical or archaeological research.
-For information on current and forthcoming WCHA events, contact the Convenor, Dr Ryan Lavelle or visit our Facebook page.
+WCHA events are free and open to anyone interested in current Wessex-related historical or archaeological research.
+For information on current and forthcoming WCHA events, or if you would like to be added to our mailing list, contact the Convenor, Dr Ryan Lavelle, visit our Facebook page or our public events calendar.

 Meet the WCHA team